kfgodel/diamond/wiki/compile-time-hierarchy_api_guide.md

 compileLineage.highestAncestor()
 ```
-Outputs the highest super type (which is Object usually except for certain types)
+Outputs the highest super type (which is Object usually, except for certain types)
 ```java
 Object @ java.lang
 ```